speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/peer_testing_2/usability_tasks.md

 ## Users

-As a user, you are a member of the general public who is using the Kukarella web application; you are someone who would like to have a more immersive text-to-speech experience where an animated avatar reads your text aloud.
+As a user, you are a member of the general-public who is using the Kukarella web application; you are someone who would like to have a more immersive text-to-speech experience where an animated avatar reads your text aloud.

 In your pursuit of having an animated text-to-speech experience, you will use our team's premium Kukarella account,